OREAD Top Page Photos 2011

 We Shall Overcome at the grand finale.
 People in the audience crossed their right

-arms over their left and joined hands like the people in the Civil Rights
+arms over their left and joined hands like the people in the Civil Rights Movement

 did when they sang this song.
 Photo by k. miura, Jan 16, 2011.